pushkar100/nodeRESTapi/README.md

 1. POST `/auth/signin`:
     1. Params: `email` and `password`
     2. Returns (if successful) an object containing a token with a subsequent authorized requests containing token as a param.
+This token must be passed as a parameter (key: 'token') in the body of all requests that require authorization.
 2. POST `/users`: Creates a user
 	1. Params: `username`, `email`, `password`, `gender`, `age` (optional), `country` (optional)
 3. `/users/:userid`